DigiScore/digiscore.github.io/pages/outputs.md

 ## Residencies & Fellowships

+2024-25 Macharia Kelvin - JoyInst. investigate how the digital score JoyInst can mitigate the accessibility challenges that Disabled music students face in music-making.
+We shall work with participants from Joytown Secondary School, a special school for physically disabled people.

 2023-24 Ben Hopkinson - Open Orchestra.
 Using DigiScore Creativity cards to create large scale digital score for inclusive ensemble across 3 SEND schools in Teesside

 2023    Browser Festival – DigiScore is supporting one individual artist in creation of a browser based digital score, July 2023